google/oss-fuzz-gen/agent_tests/readme.md

-# An Evaluation Framework for OSS-Fuzz-Gen Agents
+# An Framework for Running OSS-Fuzz-Gen Agents Independently

 This is a framework designed to enable developers run or experiment with individual agents or a sequence of agents in OSS-Fuzz-Gen without running full experiments.